-The assumption is that forms will be forms if they wish to completed anonymously, o do so.
-Results will be a • • • • • • • • • • • • • • • • • • • •
+The assumption is that forms will be conforms if they wish to ompleted anonymously, do so.
+Results will be a

 Department: Chair: Date:

-Teaching, Professional Activity, and review plan for my department, and in of my department, I assign the follow professional activity, and service.
-Us expectations, [1] faculty performance performance expected of UMW facul exceptional or outstanding performan in the context of performanting ratings to my department [0] unsatisfactory - failuthat meets expectations, by and always interpreted nce expectations for all members nent chair in the areas of teaching, are to meet minimum performance [2] effective - the average in a favorable light, [3]
+Teaching, Professional Activity, and review plan for my department, and in of my department, I assign the following professional activity, and service.
+Use expectations, [1] faculty performance to performance expected of UMW faculty exceptional or outstanding performance. the context of performance ratings to my department [0] unsatisfactory - failure hat meets expectations, and always interpreted nce expectations for all members nent chair in the areas of teaching, are to meet minimum performance [2] effective - the average in a favorable light, [3]

 Teaching Rating

 Commentary:

 Professional Activity Rating

 Commentary:

 Service Rating

 Commentary:

 Administration: For each of the seven areas of department chair responsibility indicated below, as well as for overall performance, indicate your assessment of the quality of your chair's performance over the course of the recently completed academic year.
-Use [0] performance quality generally ineffective, [1] performance quality generally effective, [2] performance quality often better than effective, [3] performance quality exceptional.
-Please use the back of the form for explanatory comments, especially when assigning ratings of [0] or [3].
+Use [0] does not meet expectations, [1] meets expectations, [2] exceeds expectations.
+Please use the back of the form for explanatory comments.
 If you consider yourself inadequately informed to assign a rating in a given area, use N.A. in the blank.